Product management is a tough gig. It's no surprise then that many PMs describe the role as "drinking from a fire hose."

 PMs that can't translate a product vision into real, shipped products don't end up staying in the profession long.

 Product management is an execution heavy role.
-PMs will commonly quip "ideas are cheap," implying that coming up with an exciting or great idea is the easy part but translating that idea into a product is where real PMs succeed.
+PMs will commonly quip "ideas are cheap," implying that coming up with an exciting idea is the easy part but translating that idea into a product is where real PMs test their mettle.

 As a result, it's critical to learn and continually refine the set of skills that PMs rely on.
 We'll go deep on all the core hard skills and soft skills later, but here we'll briefly enumerate the key ones.